sachinsoumya/my-netflix/README.md

 51.Stored recommended movie data in recommendedMovies state in movieSlice in redux store.
 52.Subscribe that store by useSelector hook and update the UI of Recommend component.
 53.Also created a separate component like About to have complete movie details below Recommend component and the data is coming to this component as props.
+54.Created FullTrailer component to view the full trailer in a separate route like /watch when we click on on the play button on poster in MovieDetails component and play button on VideoTitle component.
+55.Did router configuration for FullTrailer component.
+56.Used ref variable using useRef hook for conditional rendering of MovieDetails component and routing to FullTrailer component.

 # Features -